 Peter Wilkinson, former cleaner and fireman at Grantham, sent this note to me in December 2013 when he saw the photograph above: I was delighted to see a photo of Bert Rudd.
 He was my one and only ‘rostered’ driver but, strange to say, I hardly ever fired for him after that period, due to the peculiar seniority system that was always difficult to explain to anyone who wasn’t involved with it.
 I had been with Bert a lot during my time, and his, ‘on the Shed’, preparing and disposing of engines - which was, of course, where I got to know him well.
 He was a good man to be with, both ‘on the Shed’ and ‘on the Road’.

 Phil Cunnington kindly lent the three photographs below.

 Peter Wilkinson worked at Grantham ‘Loco’ from March 1948 until August 1954, initially as an engine cleaner and then as a fireman.
 This is a selection of his photographs.
 Peter’s recollections of the six years he spent as a railwayman at Grantham are here, accompanied by more of his pictures.

 Ken Willetts followed his father, Jim, onto the footplate at Grantham and lent this photograph.

 Joe Bell kindly sent us the photograph below of his grandfather William 'Billy' Bell, who began his working life on the railway at Grimsby where his father was a goods guard.
-This is the only picture we've seen showing a Grantham footplate crew signing on for duty in the shed's 'time office'.
-They were about to work the royal train.
+This is the only picture we've seen showing a Grantham footplate crew in the shed's 'time office'.

 Copyright note: the article above is published with the appropriate permissions.
 For information about copyright of the content of Tracks through Grantham please read our Copyright page.